vimalrocker/Data-structures-Algorithms/README.md

 # Data Structures And Algorithms

 This Project includes
 - Basics of data structure with examples on how to use different data structures in C#   .Net Core
-- Hacker Rank solutions -
+- Hacker Rank solutions

-## Data structure in C#
+## Types of Data structure

 - Array
 - ArrayList